At only four years old, Yvette Wynn knew she wanted to be a banker. By the time she was 19, she had made that dream a reality.

 A Blended Corporate Culture

-To help others build that same confidence, Yvette recently formed with colleagues Morgan Stanley’s Black and Latino Employees for Network and Development (BLEND) within the Private Banking Group, creating a “safe space” for employees of color to learn from each other.
-As part of its founding steering committee, “we hoped for 100 members; now we have 300,” she smiles.
+To help others build that same confidence, Yvette formed with colleagues Morgan Stanley’s Black and Latino Employees for Network and Development (BLEND) within the Private Banking Group, creating a “safe space” for employees of color to learn from each other.
+As part of its founding steering committee, “we hoped to get 100 members; as of May 2022, the number had reached 492,” she smiles.
 “It’s one of the things I’m most proud of in my career.”

 For Yvette, being a part of BLEND is another opportunity to reach out to others to lend a hand—or an ear.
 “By offering a lifeline and making sure they’re okay, I hope they realize there’s someone who believes in their talent,” she says.
 Sometimes, she gives colleagues some “tough love.
 I can share my story of how I faced challenges in the beginning but still flourished after that.
 Whatever we are going through at the moment,” she adds, “it’s not a permanent state.”